UBC-Rocket/FLARE/README.md

 ***

 ## Definable stuff
+All definable things are located in "sensors.h".

 ### Nosecone/Body
 For the 2018-2019 work year, the rocket has two avionics systems; one in the nosecone and one in the body.
 The specific functions they can perform are as follows:

 |Nosecone            | Body|
 |---- | ----|